rixx/books.rixx.de/src/reviews/catherynne-m-valente/the-girl-who-circumnavigated-fairyland-in-a-ship-of-her-own-making.md

 ---

 This is a very nice little book, filled with Faerie and language that is exceedingly ornate but never quite pretentious.
-And it's a modern fairy tale at that - September, the protagonist, didn't grow too close to my heart (maybe I'm too old for that), but the narrator did, and maybe that is good enough.
+And it's a modern fairy tale at that - September, the protagonist, didn't grow too close to my heart, but the narrator did, and that is good enough.

 ## Further Reading